2023 Best Drama & Theater Arts Schools in North Carolina

 Theater majors at UNC Greensboro take out an average of $25,000 in student loans while working on their egree.

-Full Drama & Theater Arts at University of North Carolina at Greensboro Report
+Read full report on Drama & Theater Arts at University of North Carolina at Greensboro

-You’ll join some of the best and brightest minds around you if you attend University of North Carolina at Charlotte.
-The school came in at #5 on this year’s Best Drama & Theater Arts Schools in North Carolina list.
-Located in the large city of Charlotte, UNC Charlotte is a public school with a fairly large student population.
+The excellent programs at University of North Carolina at Charlotte helped the school earn the #5 place on this year’s ranking of the best drama and theater arts schools in North Carolina.
+Located in the city of Charlotte, UNC Charlotte is a public school with a very large student population.

 After completing their degree, theater graduates from UNC Charlotte carry an average student debtload of $26,000.